Searchresults

 How to Align Work Placement Expectations?

 One of the key factors for a successful work placement is communicating in advance on what the expectations are.
 It is natural for all the parties involved to start a work placement from their own initial situation.
-That’s why it is important not to …
+That’s why it is important not …

 Read more -